mtov/engsoftmoderna/en/chapter1.md

 library they're working on, with *x*, *y*, and *z* being integers.
-A change in *x* indicates a major version launch with substantial new features, changes in *y* denote a minor version with small updates, while changes inn *z* point to a patch release with only bug fixes.
+A change in *x* indicates a major version launch with substantial new features, changes in *y* denote a minor version with small updates, while changes in *z* point to a patch release with only bug fixes.
 This scheme is often referred to as **semantic versioning**.